-My easy Chicken a la King recipe is on the table in 30 minutes – start to finish.
-Perfect for those days when you don’t have much time to spend in the kitchen
+This easy Chicken a la King recipe is made from tender chicken chunks, red peppers and mushrooms in a creamy sauce.
+It's on the table in 30 minutes - start to finish.
+Perfect for those days when you don't have much time to spend in the kitchen

 Chicken a la King

-Who doesn’t love a hearty plate of chicken a la king?
+Who doesn't love a hearty plate of chicken a la king?
 Deliciously tender chunks of chicken, juicy mushrooms and pops of colour from diced red peppers, all mixed together in a creamy sauce.
-Serve it over a bed of fluffy white rice and you will have a meal that is fit for a king.
+Serve it over a bed of fluffy white rice (or even a bowl of your favourite pasta) and you will have a meal that is fit for a king.

-Chicken a la king is one of those classic dishes that has stood the test of time, and remained reasonably true to the original recipe.
+Chicken a la king is one of those classic dishes that has stood the test of time and remained reasonably true to the original recipe.
 My version calls for red peppers rather than green because I like the hint of sweetness the red peppers provide.
-I also like to add peas for little pops of additional flavour.
+I also like to add peas for little pops of additional colour and flavour.

 Quick and easy